Julia Donaldson: Charity work

-Donaldson is a patron of ArtLink Central, a charity which places artists in disadvantaged communities, and of Bookbug, a programme run by the Scottish Book Trust and funded by the Scottish Government, which gifts over 500,000 books to children aged 0–5 in Scotland every year, encouraging parents to share books with their children from birth.
+Donaldson is a patron of ArtLink Central, a charity which places artists in disadvantaged communities, and of Bookbug, a programme run by the Scottish Book Trust and funded by the Scottish Government, which gifts more than 500,000 books to children aged 0–5 in Scotland every year, encouraging parents to share books with their children from birth.
 In addition she is a patron of Storybook Dads, a UK charity which helps serving prisoners to send recordings of themselves reading bedtime stories to their children in order to maintain connections with some of the 200,000 children affected by parental imprisonment.
 She is also patron of Monmouth's Savoy Cinema.

+In September 2026, the Herald reported that 30,000 copies of the Gruffalo and its spin-off titles will be given free to children through Scottish Book Trust.

 Awards, honours and prize

 She was appointed Member of the Most Excellent Order of the British Empire (MBE) in the 2011 Birthday Honours for services to literature.
 She was promoted to Commander of the Most Excellent Order of the British Empire (CBE) in the 2019 New Year Honours.
 She was elected a Fellow of the Royal Society of Literature in 2018.

 She was awarded honorary doctorates by the University of Bristol in 2011 and the University of Glasgow in 2012.